Learn how to remove characters from the right of the text using Excel functions. Discover how to remove the last n characters from a string.

 - Enter the value.

-- Example: If you want to remove the last six characters from the right, use “6” as a parameter.
+- Example: To remove the last six characters from the right, use “6” as a parameter.

 String Manipulation functions